Balkrishan Singh

-Two years later, his ambition of playing against Pakistan was fulfilled at Tokyo Asian Games.
-The match ended in a goal-less draw, thank the defender Balkrishan, though Pakistan was declared winner on the basis of goal average.
-At 1960 Rome Olympics also Pakistan became the champion.
-Those two defeats shook the soul of Balkrishan.
+Two years later, his ambition of playing against Pakistan was fulfilled at the Tokyo Asian Games.
+The match ended in a goalless draw, thanks to Singh, though Pakistan was declared the winner on the basis of goal average.
+At the 1960 Rome Olympics, Pakistan also became the champion.

-This was a time for introspection.
-Inspired by the personality of the chief coach Dhyan Chand, Balkrishan joined a coaching course at NIS, Patiala, and topped it with 93 percent marks.
-He spent rest of his life in innovating hockey.
+Inspired by the personality of the chief coach Dhyan Chand, Singh joined a coaching course at NIS, Patiala, and topped it with 93 percent marks.
+He spent the rest of his life innovating hockey.

-In 1967, Balkrishan spent about five months in Australia, imparting hockey knowledge.
-Prime Minister of Australia, Malcolm Fraser, a hockey umpire, praised Balkrishan's services when he met his counterpart Morarji Desai later.
+In 1967, Singh spent about five months in Australia, imparting hockey knowledge.
+Prime Minister of Australia, Malcolm Fraser, a hockey umpire, praised Singh's services when he met his counterpart Morarji Desai later.

-Balkrishan, 35, coached the 1968 Mexico Olympic team for a bronze medal.
+At 35, Singh coached the 1968 Mexico Olympic team for a bronze medal.
 His boys won the gold at the Moscow Olympics.
 He was recalled for the next Olympics only after India fared poorly in the Bombay World Cup and in the Delhi Asian Games in between.
-Meanwhile, he put together a girls' team for the Delhi Asian Games—they won it!
+Meanwhile, he put together a girls' team for the Delhi Asian Games, which they won.

-In the run up to the 1992 Barcelona Olympics, his team set up a tremendous record, but the players' greed and lack of discipline spoilt the whole show at Barcelona—a sad end to an illustrious career.
+In the run-up to the 1992 Barcelona Olympics, his team set up a tremendous record, but the team's lack of discipline spoilt victory.

 But his efforts in giving India a meaningful coaching perspective cannot be denied.
 Had he ever been given a four-year tenure, the history of Indian hockey would not have been as discouraging as it is now.

-Based on his research, Balkrishan proposed abolition of penalty corners and striking circle in order to make the game simple.
+Based on his research, Singh proposed the abolition of penalty corners and the striking circle in order to make the game simple.
 He welcomed the introduction of artificial playing surfaces.
 He was the first Indian coach to adopt the 4-4-2-1 style.
-He metamorphosed the unique Indian traits in the concept of total hockey which earned him many laurels in the 80s.
+Singh metamorphosed the unique Indian traits in the concept of total hockey, which earned him many laurels in the 80s.